peterP1998/music-playlist-builder/README.md

 # Endpoints
 I will list all the endpoints which this application has.

-## Post Requests
+### Post Requests
-/register - this endpoint register new user
+/register - this endpoint register new user <br>
-/login - this endpoint checks does this user was already register and returns jwt token /artist/create - create new artist ex.AC/DC,The Beatles or Tina Turner /song/create - create new song for artist
+/login - this endpoint checks does this user was already register and returns jwt token  <br>
+/artist/create - create new artist ex.AC/DC,The Beatles or Tina Turner  <br>
+/song/create - create new song for artist  <br>
-/song/like - add song to your list of liked songs /playlist/create - create playlist of song /playlist/song/add - add song to the playlist
+/song/like - add song to your list of liked songs  <br>
+/playlist/create - create playlist of song  <br>
+/playlist/song/add - add song to the playlist  <br>

-## Get Requests
+### Get Requests
-/song/like - get all of your liked songs /playlist?name=* - get all songs for playlist
+/song/like - get all of your liked songs  <br>
+/playlist?name=* - get all songs for playlist  <br>

 # Final Words
 I created this project to learn basics of gin framework.